Skip to content Skip to footer navigation

 How we select brands and products

-We put a lot of due diligence into choosing our basket items across the national and supermarket brands to ensure we're making fair comparisons.
+We apply a lot of due diligence when choosing our basket items to ensure we're making fair comparisons.
 Where possible we stick to more commoditised – or basic – items with limited differences across brands, to make sure we compare like with like.
 Canned tomatoes are chosen over ready-made tomato-based pasta sauce, for example, as pasta sauce recipes can vary significantly from brand to brand.

-We also spend a lot of time in stores and online to make sure the items we choose have comparable products across the national and supermarket brands – that means they need to be similar in size, type or style, as well as appearance.
+We also spend a lot of time in stores and online to make sure the items we choose are comparable – that means they need to be the same size and similar in product quality, as well as appearance.

 Data collection and analysis

 CHOICE engages with a qualified partner accredited with the Mystery Shopping Providers Association to undertake the fieldwork.
-Undercover shoppers collect price data at the nominated supermarkets within five days between a Thursday and the following Tuesday, to avoid the price changes which generally occur on a Wednesday.
+Undercover shoppers visit the nominated supermarkets in a single week between Thursday and the following Tuesday to avoid the price changes that generally occur on a Wednesday.

-The data is collected via an online program that requires shoppers to enter prices in a consistent format for each item before they can complete the shop.
+The data is collected via an online survey platform that requires shoppers to enter prices in a consistent format for each item before they can complete the shop.
 Every shopper's price list is validated for accuracy and completeness for quality assurance.

 Other considerations when shopping for groceries